-Tables 5-7: Comparison of the simulated effects of insulin stimulation on hepatic metabolic rates and experimentally measured values for muscle [14].
+Tables 5-7.
+Comparison of the simulated effects of insulin stimulation on hepatic metabolic rates and experimentally measured values for muscle [14].
 Simulated using fixed plasma glucose, lactate and glucagon concentrations of 5mM, 0.9mM, 0mM and fixed plasma insulin and FFA concentrations at the values measured experimentally.
 For the very high insulin infusion experimentally, a concentration of greater than 4nM was measured.
 In the model, a concentration this high caused non-continuous jumps even for small integration step sizes.
 Instead, a fixed insulin concentration of 1nM was simulated.
 However, further increases in insulin concentration from 1nM have little effect on rates when simulating conditions of fixed plasma concentration in the model because substrate and allosteric regulation become rate limiting.

 A similar study under conditions of glycogen synthesis was not available.
-However, tables 3 and 4 compare the simulated rates of glucose uptake and gluconeogenesis at three plasma insulin concentrations with experimentally measured values for canine livers from Edgerton et al. [13], whilst tables 5-7 compare the effects of insulin on the rates of hepatic glucose removal, non-oxidative glucose metabolism, oxidative glucose metabolism and β-oxidation with experimental data from Mandarino et al. for the processes in muscle [14] (presented normalised to basal).
+However, Tables 3 and 4 compare the simulated rates of glucose uptake and gluconeogenesis at three plasma insulin concentrations with experimentally measured values for canine livers from Edgerton et al. [13], whilst Tables 5-7 compare the effects of insulin on the rates of hepatic glucose removal, non-oxidative glucose metabolism, oxidative glucose metabolism and β-oxidation with experimental data from Mandarino et al. for the processes in muscle [14] (presented normalised to basal).

-Since the experimental results in tables 3 and 4 are expressed per kg of liver, absolute comparisons of the rates are not possible.
+Since the experimental results in Tables 3 and 4 are expressed per kg of liver, absolute comparisons of the rates are not possible.
 Furthermore, unlike when considering glycogen breakdown, the percentage of molecules moving through each process relative to an initial source could not be calculated making comparison more difficult.
 However, the relative effects of basal and high insulin concentrations on glucose removal and gluconeogenesis are equivalent in the simulated and experimental data.
 High insulin concentrations cause a rate of glucose output approximately equal to the rate of clearance at basal insulin in both sets (averaging the two experimental measurements).
 Additionally the relative effects of moderate to high insulin perfusion on the system are similar in the simulated and experimental data.
 The effect of the moderate insulin concentration on hepatic glucose removal was approximately 80% of the change due to the high insulin concentration in the simulated and experimental data sets for both glucose removal and glycogen synthesis.
 At the moderate insulin concentration, suppression of gluconeogenesis was approximately 20% of the change for the high insulin concentration in both the simulated and experimental data.

-The fold increase in the rate of non-oxidative glucose metabolism is well within one standard deviation of the experimental data at the moderate insulin concentration (table 5).
+The fold increase in the rate of non-oxidative glucose metabolism is well within one standard deviation of the experimental data at the moderate insulin concentration (Table 5).
 The very high insulin concentration had a smaller effect in the simulated data than is seen experimentally.
 However, one possible explanation for this may be that muscle cells rather than hepatocytes were studied experimentally and muscle cells are known to undergo extensive anaerobic glycolysis during exercise.
 Furthermore muscle cells do not undergo gluconeogenesis due to a lack of glucose-6-phosphatase [15].
 As a result, they would be expected to have a maximum non-oxidative metabolic capacity higher than liver cells.

-The simulated fold change in oxidative glucose metabolism (table 6) and β-oxidation (table 7) are smaller than the experimental data for moderate insulin concentrations.
+The simulated fold change in oxidative glucose metabolism (Table 6) and β-oxidation (Table 7) are smaller than the experimental data for moderate insulin concentrations.
 Liver has higher baseline activity of both β-oxidation and overall oxidative metabolism than muscle such that the relative increase when simulated by insulin is initially smaller.
 At very high insulin concentrations, the drop in FFA concentration, rather than the direct effects of insulin itself, forced hepatocytes to switch to much higher glucose oxidation and lower β-oxidation consistent with the experimental data.

-Plasma Concentrations throughout the day
+Plasma Concentrations Throughout the Day